-We are an open, welcoming, searching, spiritually pondering community.
+We are an open and affirming, welcoming, searching, spiritually pondering community.
 We come from all walks of life, from different points of view, from very young to wise elder.
 We may not be your grandmother's church, but we might be the church you've been praying for.
 We are all on a spiritual journey, walking each other home, as we learn how to be the Body of Christ in a hurting world.

 What to Expect